-Guerrilla warfare in countries such as China, Cuba, Vietnam, Iraq, Afghanistan, and former colonies, including Algeria, the Congo, and Rhodesia, have unequivocally proven that considerably smaller, ill-equipped armed insurgents, who have the support of the masses, can defeat professional, well-armed and disciplined government forces, even if they receive foreign support.
+Asymmetric warfare in regions like China, Cuba, Vietnam, Iraq, Afghanistan, Africa, and former colonies such as Algeria, Congo, and Rhodesia, demonstrates that smaller, poorly equipped insurgents with the peoples' support, can defeat professional, well-armed government forces, even those supported by foreign aid.

 The people win revolutionary wars.